Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.md

     main()
 ```

-The result will be like:
+The result should be something like:
 ```
 respeaker@v2:~$ python tsl2561.py
 Light value is 0